rosadiaz/snow_queen_v2_rails/README.md

-# SNOW QUEEN QUOTING TOOL
+# SHOVEL SQUAD QUOTING TOOL

-Snow Queen is a quote generator that uses satellite imaging to calculate the area and request snow clearing and salting services for smaller jobs reducing the overhead of the company since it eliminates the need to survey the area making the process fast and efficient for the potential customers and the business.
+Shovel Squad is a quote generator that uses satellite imaging to calculate the area and request snow clearing and salting services for smaller jobs reducing the overhead of the company since it eliminates the need to survey the area making the process fast and efficient for the potential customers and the business.

 Technology: Ruby on Rails, Google APIs and libraries (Geocoding API, Geolocation API, Drawing and Geometry library, Static Maps), Heroku, Bootstrap.
 Note: this project is split into Rails and React sub-repos on GitHub